doughahn/doughahn.io/projects/content-strategist/heritage-content-strategy.md

 ![Sample of our keywords worksheet](/heritage-keyword-research.jpg)

-Our combined efforts led to tangible outputs, including a product roadmap, user testing protocols, an engagement plan, a refreshed marketing strategy, and a rebranded website that achieved our KPI targets.
+Our combined efforts led to tangible outputs, including a product road map, user testing protocols, an engagement plan, a refreshed marketing strategy, and a re-branded website that achieved our KPI targets.